aaronkarp123/6830Project/README.md

 So forget about concurrency.
 This is a reasonable baseline to implement at least the serial version of the B-Tree that was proposed in the paper.

+Other notes

+For BLinkTree - got rid of the parent and left sibling pointers since I'm not sure whether its possible to make them work correctly under new semantics.

+The notion of highkey is only valid if there is no right Sibling.
+Therefore the field highkey is not maintained if no right sibling.
+(If it was to be maintained, then each page down the hierachy would have to be updated when a key greater than the largest on record is inserted)